egor-sbrodov/jetbrais_web_test/readme.md

 ### Password:

-* Chinese and others characters are allowed, looks not good
 * Not checked short/weak password
 * Value is not limited
+* Optional: Chinese and others characters are allowed, looks not good

 ### Fullname: